vparizot/vparizot.github.io/_pages/lab5.md

 ---
-title: "Lab 5: Interrupts"
+title: "Interrupts"
 description: "Implementation of MCU Interrupts to characterize a motor"
 permalink: /interruptProject/

 ---
+*Implementation of MCU Interrupts to characterize a motor*

 ## Introduction & Learning Objectives
-In Lab 5, I used an MCU to determine the speed of a motor by reading from a quadrature encoder using interrupts.
-The Learning Objectives of this lab are to:
+In this project, I used an MCU to determine the speed of a motor by reading from a quadrature encoder using interrupts.
+The Learning Objectives are to:

 <ul>
 <li>Implement an algorithm to sense quadrature encoder pulses and convert those pulses into a motor velocity. </li>